loveolsson/node-oscdeck/README.md

 # node-oscdeck
-node.js app to send OSC messages from a Elgato Stream Deck.
+node.js app to send OSC messages from an Elgato Stream Deck.

 **Project is experimental, untested and might change completely at any moment.**